salimdellali/pizza-order-taker-frontend/README.md

 ## Description

-- Serves as the Frontend of the Pizza Order Taker Backend
+- Serves as the Frontend of the Pizza Order Taker Backend, see the Backend GitHub repository [here](https://github.com/salimdellali/pizza-order-taker-frontend)
 - Built using React.js and @chatscope/chat-ui-kit-react